Trial of John Brown: Local retaliation by Blacks

-Long-term results.
-The outbreak of the Civil War
+Long-term results: outbreak of the Civil War

-"The attempt of John Brown has not had much effect, but the manner in which that attempt is received at the North is what has done the injury.
-The orations, speeches, sympathy, approval, the proposal to toll bells, close stores, &c., without any public manifestation to the contrary, has created a state of feeling at the South that is not to be described. ...In all our previous troubles I never had a shadow of fear as to the Union. ...But now I acknowledge that my fears amount almost to conviction that we shall see on the 5th [of December 1859] the last Congress of the present Union assemble. ...The cry for dissolution is sincere and unanimous.
-It is no longer the ultras and the fire-eaters."

-"The execution of these prisoners is yet [1901] memorable in Virginia as one of the most impressive exhibitions ever given in the history of the State.
-It would have been eminently wise for the Virginia governor to have treated Brown and his followers as fanatical [insane] beyond full responsibility to the law, but the ostentatious exhibition of vengeance that came up from Virginia did much to deepen and widen the anti-slavery sentiment of the North. ...[H]e gave his life in such heroic devotion to his cause that the Northern people were impressed far beyond what they themselves had knowledge of."
+The execution of these prisoners is yet [1901] memorable in Virginia as one of the most impressive exhibitions ever given in the history of the State.
+It would have been eminently wise for the Virginia governor to have treated Brown and his followers as fanatical [insane] beyond full responsibility to the law, but the ostentatious exhibition of vengeance that came up from Virginia did much to deepen and widen the anti-slavery sentiment of the North. ...[H]e gave his life in such heroic devotion to his cause that the Northern people were impressed far beyond what they themselves had knowledge of.

 Reenactment

 At the time of the Civil War Centennial, at the request of the Jefferson County Civil War Centennial Committee local author Julia Davis Healy wrote The Anvil about the trial.
 Its first performance, in 1961, was in the same courtroom, described as "jampacked", in the Jefferson County Courthouse where the trial had taken place.
 There were 45 actors, most residents of Charles Town.
 Actual antiques were used; among other things, the man playing Brown was shackled with the handcuffs Brown had worn.
 Most of the words spoken were almost identical with those said at the trial.
 The title comes from this line in the text: "At times in history a man appears, pointed like a compass at one star – a man of iron, an anvil on which God beats out his purposes."

 The trial was reenacted in 2019 by students from Shenandoah University.
 A version will be available at Shenandoah Valley Civil War Museum, in Winchester, Virginia.